9-year-old arrested, accused of attacking guardian with bleach - NewsBreak

 A 9-year-old boy described in police records as having high-functioning autism and "aggressive tendencies" was arrested after allegedly choking and pouring bleach over the head of a guardian.

-Records from police in Cape Coral, Florida show the child was placed under arrest and taken to a juvenile detention center immediately following the April 1 incident.
+Cape Coral police records show the child was placed under arrest and taken to a juvenile detention center immediately following the April 1 incident.

 The incident report says the child's guardians were in the middle of a regular custody transfer when the boy began acting violently.
 The boy reportedly choked one of the two adults with a seat belt and then poured the bleach over them.